 American Idol winner Kelly Clarkson’s breakout album ‘Breakaway’ included a few major singles.
 One of these was ‘Behind These Hazel Eyes,’ an anthem about Clarkson’s ex-boyfriend.
-Eye color is a popular pop culture staple.
+Eye color is a popular pop-culture staple.

 6. Brown Eyed Girl (song)

-Speaking of, ‘Brown Eyed Girl’ by Van Morrison is another example of eye color making an appearance in a hit song.
+Speaking of, ‘Brown Eyed Girl by Van Morrison is another example of eye color making an appearance in a hit song.
 A classic with staying power, ‘Brown Eyed Girl’ has been covered by several acts.

 7. Behind Blue Eyes (song)

-Do you know what it’s like to be the bad man?
+Do you know what it’s like to be a bad man?
 What about the sad man?
 The Who is betting that you don’t, in their hit song ‘Behind Blue Eyes.’
 Surprisingly enough, Limp Bizkit’s Fred Durst did his own take on this song during the 90s.